TuckerRasbury/01_SQLPractice_Datalemur_ITR/README.md

 Using this as a space to log and organize my SQL practice using the website [DataLemur](https://datalemur.com).
 Hope you can learn something from this space as well!

 ## About this Repository
 Being a data analyst means keeping my skills sharp.
-Herein, I log my SQL queries that I've been practicing while going through the exercises on DataLemur.com, a relatively new website where anyone can practice their SQL.
-Some of these entries will have a accompanying LinkedIn posts and commentary, and I hope you follow those links and learn a bunch as you read along.
-Given this site has 50-70 questions and that I am doing these at my leisure, this repository will be updated as I go through them, ie. will be updated over time.
+Herein, I log my SQL queries that I've been practicing while going through the exercises on DataLemur.com, a relatively new website where anyone can practice their SQL using questions from the prominent book "How to Ace the Data Science Interview".
+Some of these entries will have a accompanying LinkedIn posts and commentary, and I hope you follow those links and learn from the community commenting on those posts as you read along.
+Given this site has 50-70 questions and that I am doing these at my leisure, this repository will be updated as I go through them, ie. will be updated over time at my leisure.

 Thanks for visiting my portfolio!

+## Disclosure
+The questions represented herein are from "How to Ace the Data Science Interview".
+The reproduction of questions here is not a statement of ownership, creation, or done for or with the intent for profit.
+This is an educational exercise intended to demonstrate my commitment to learning more about the tools used in the analytics industry.
+The full question along with data dictionaries can be located on the Datalemur site and have not been consistently, if at all reproduced, here for the author's convenience.

+If you have any questions or concerns feel free to get in touch with me on LinkedIn.

 ## How the entries are logged
  - Question Title | Difficulty | Company Question is From | Date Completed